All Episodes

 All of these wonderful things being said about the despised and hated Nixon.

-And she jabs Jimmy with her elbow and says, You believe this, and what the hell are you doing?
+And she jabs Jimmy with her elbow and says, you believe this?

-You're sitting there pounding nails building houses.
+You're sitting there pounding nails, building houses.

-Habitat for humanity, big whoop.
+Habitat for humanity.

 So I submit it was the Nixon funeral that gave us the post-presidential Jimmy Carter that we all see and hear.